juncture-digital/essays/docs/getting-started/README.md

 After the coordinates have been copied they can be associated with the relevant text in the editor (when in edit mode).
 This can accomplished manually or by selecting the text and clicking on the code icon ('</>') in the Markdown toolbar.
 The linked text is enclosed with double equal signs and the coordinates are added as a value in the attributes attached to the linked text.

-When in preview mode,  notice that the marked text is now clicakble.
+When in preview mode,  notice that the marked text is now clickable.
 Clicking on the text will cause the media viewer to zoom in on the image region of interest.

 ### [⇧](#create-essay) Add media viewer for comparing two images {#add-image-compare}